 Organic and mineral fertilizers as sources of nutrients are equal.
 However, organic fertilizers are preferred because they are less concentrated.
 For example, in terms of nitrogen, 0.1 ton of urea is equivalent to 10 tons of manure.
 Violations in the technology of mineral fertilizers leads to high concentrations of nutrients in the soil, which, entering in excessive quantities in plants, degrade the quality of production or cause ammonia poisoning of plants.
 Mineralization of organic fertilizers occurs slowly and does not create high concentrations of mineral salts.

-Balance of nutrients
+Balance of soil nutrients

 Sources of nutrient inputs: